appsmithorg/appsmith-docs/website/docs/reference/datasources/graphql.md

 #### Server side pagination

 Pagination help improve your app's performance by requesting only parts of a dataset at a time, instead of the entire set at once.
-Special pagination settings for your GraphQL query can be found in the "Pagination" tab of the query screen.
+Special pagination settings for your GraphQL query can be found in the **Pagination** tab of the query screen.

 To use pagination, first define the variables you need in the body of your query.
 For example: